staff0rd/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Trigger Apex Test.md

 **Changelog**

+* 4.0.6  Integration of Error Logs with Github
 * 3.2.0  Fixes for Post Trigger Test Task
 * 3.0.18 Bugfix for stdout buffer running out
 * 3.0.17 Updated with artifact upload and submitting test results in the test tab
 * 2.0.1  Updated with telemetry
 * 1.1.0  Initial Version